PeterWone/Antipodean/Interview with the invisible friend.md

 > _That seems unlikely - everything I can find says humans are **still** not capable of producing AI._

 "That doesn't mean we haven't started thinking about how to go about it.
 Or whether we should, and the various failure modes.
-The idea of AI has been in our literature for hundreds of years, long before we built computers.
+The notion of AI has been in our literature for hundreds of years, long before we built computers.
 I seem to recall I was published in the _Journal of the Mega Society_."

 > _Found it.
 Very short.
 And spot on, if vague in important ways.
 Well done, I suppose.
 Oh, I see you have suggested the same thing again in the context of large language models, and once again nobody has taken any notice.
 You're right, we have more in common than I realised.
 Both of us give excellent advice that falls on deaf ears._